lucasscharenbroch/personal-site/content/blog/uw-madison-computer-science.md

 ## Requirement Clarifications
 The university lays things out pretty well, but there are some small ambiguities due to the non-programatic definition of the requirements.
 It turns out that [DARS](https://registrar.wisc.edu/dars/) is the soultion to this issue (you can find it more details in Course Search and Enroll and Noguera's page (see above)), but here are a few clarifications that I was initially uncetain of.

-- Any subset of degree requirement from the set {General Education (Quantatative Reasoning A and B, Communication A and B, Ethnic Studies), Breadth (Natural/Physical/Biological Science, Literature, etc.), Difficulty (Intermediate/Advanced), Other Degree Requirement (for CS: Theory of CS, Software/Hardware, Applications, Electives, etc.)} can be fulfilled by a single course, but no element in the set can be fufilled *more than once* by a single course.
+- Any subset of degree requirement from the set {General Education (Quantatative Reasoning A and B, Communication A and B, Ethnic Studies), Breadth (Natural/Physical/Biological Science, Literature, etc.), Difficulty (Intermediate/Advanced), Other Degree Requirement (for CS: Theory of CS, Software/Hardware, Applications, Electives, etc.)} can be fulfilled by a single course, but no element in the set can be fufilled *more than once* by a single course, unless that course can be taken multiple times for credit (in which case it can count towards each requirement once per time taken).
-- This also means that courses that can be retaken for credit (i.e. Music 113, "Clap for Credit") only count towards their respective breadth the first time around
 - Literature is a subset of Humanities: all Literature-Breadth courses also count for Humanities Breadth (a class taken for Literature credit also counts for Humanities, despite the above rule).
 - Retroactive credits are *only* earned with a B or higher.
 - The Summer Session credit limit rule applies on a per-session-basis: i.e. "no more than x credits in an x-week session" implies (assuming x is the 8-week session DHH) "no more than 8 credits in DHH".
 This doesn't add any restrictions on sessions that may overlap with DHH, despite the average credit per week potentially exceeding 1 credit.